atinm/spotify-filter/README.md

     https://developer.spotify.com/my-applications/

+Set the Redirect URI to be `http://localhost:5007/callback` (the port that the program listens on) and Save.
 You'll get a client ID and secret key for your application.

-Export the `SPOTIFY_ID` and `SPOTIFY_SECRET` environment variables set to the client id and secret you created for your application to make it available to the program.
-Set the Redirect URI to be `http://localhost:5007/callback` (the port that the program listens on) and Save.
+Export the `SPOTIFY_ID` and `SPOTIFY_SECRET` environment variables set to the client id and secret you created above at application registration make them available to the program.

     go get github.com/atinm/spotify-filter
     go build